FarmBot/farmbot_os/docs/FAQ.md

+# Frequently Asked Questions
-# My bot doesn't boot on a fresh SD card!
+## My bot doesn't boot on a fresh SD card!

 This could be one of a few things.
 These things are in order of probability.